1. About this page

 In recent years there has been a significant increase in the attention given to investments that acquire rights over the use of land in emerging markets.
 The focus of attention has been primarily on agribusiness and plantation investments but any investment that acquires land rights at scale, or which affects the livelihoods of prior land users needs to consider impacts on local communities and individuals whether or not they have formal title to the land.

 Involuntary resettlement refers both to physical displacement (relocation and/or loss of home) and economic displacement (loss of access to resources for income generation or means of livelihood) due to land acquisition.
 Land acquisition involving involuntary resettlement, restrictions on land use and/or economic activity can have significant adverse impacts on communities and companies.
 It requires careful attention.

-The guidance provided in this Briefing Note does not apply to resettlement resulting from voluntary land transactions (i.e. market transactions in which the seller is not obliged to sell and the buyer cannot resort to expropriation or other legal compulsory procedures if negotiations fail).
+The guidance provided on this page does not apply to resettlement resulting from voluntary land transactions (i.e. market transactions in which the seller is not obliged to sell and the buyer cannot resort to expropriation or other legal compulsory procedures if negotiations fail).
 It also does not apply to impacts on livelihoods where the project is not changing the land use of the affected groups or communities.
-However, even in those cases in which this Guidance Note does not apply, social impacts should always be assessed and managed, even if compensation is not applicable.
+However, even in those cases in which this guidance does not apply, social impacts should always be assessed and managed, even if compensation is not applicable.